blackmarkt/Udacity-ML/capstone_proposal_template.md

 ***Tuning and Improving the Model***
 <br>
-In an effort to fine tune our winning model using grid search (GridSearchCV) with at least one important parameter tuned with at least 3 different values
+In an effort to fine tune the parameters of the winning model grid search (GridSearchCV) will be employed.
+Using a parameter optimizer like scikitlearn's GridSearchCV will facilitate a better understanding of how the features affect or influence the decision boundary produced by the model.

 ***Final Model Performance***
 <br>